abraunegg/onedrive/docs/usage.md

 ```text
 onedrive -m
 ```
+> [!NOTE]
-**Note:** This method of use is typically employed when enabling a systemd service to run the application in the background.
+> This method of use is used when enabling a systemd service to run the application in the background.

 Two common errors can occur when using monitor mode:
 *   Initialisation failure